 - Your monthly spending limit (30.4 times your average daily budget for most campaigns) in any particular month.

 How to decide on an average daily budget

-With Google Ads, you choose an average daily budget for each campaign based on your advertising goals and the general amount you're comfortable spending each day.
+With Google Ads, you choose an average daily budget for each campaign based on your advertising goals and the average amount you're comfortable spending each day.

 Let's say you normally spend $304 per month on advertising.
-To figure out your average daily budget, you'd divide $ 304 by 30.4 and would get an average daily budget of $ 10.
+To figure out your average daily budget, you'd divide $ 304 USD by 30.4 (the average number of days in a month - 365/12) to get an average daily budget of $ 10 USD.